willmendesneto/ngx-skeleton-loader/README.md

 Also, you can import the module in your app by calling `NgxSkeletonLoaderModule.forRoot()` when adding it.
 So it will be available across your Angular application.

-Importing the module this way also allows you to globally configure the default values for the `ngx-skeleton-loader` components in your application.
+Importing the module this way also allows you to globally configure the default values for the `ngx-skeleton-loader` components in your application, in case you need some different default values for your app.

 ```typescript
 ...